A Legacy of Investing in the Future

 Watch Kathryn's home movies of the land before it became a park.View Movie >

-Since 1997, the foundation has invested almost $700 million in Idaho benefiting learning, communities, kids and their families.
+Since 1997, the foundation has invested more than $700 million in Idaho benefiting learning, communities, kids and their families.

 Dear Joe and all:

 Received your air mail letter when I went home at lunch, and will at least get a few lines in the mail, so you may have an answer tomorrow.

 Was glad to get your letter, because Ida and I both had been wondering what was happening- I had noticed some activities on the corner of 10th and State Streets, and thought perhaps it was due to your proposed plans, but was mistaken from the locations you quote in your letter.